Lien Certificate FAQ

 How long does it take to get a Lien Certificate back?

-Once you submit the Liens application, allow seven business days to receive the Lien Certificate.
+Once you submit the request, allow seven business days to receive the Lien Certificate.

 After I receive a Lien Certificate, how long is it valid?

 A Lien Certificate is generally valid for 45 calendar days from the date listed on the Liens Certificate.
 However, any lien sheets that are ordered from May 16th through June 30th will be void on July 1st of any given year.